ZDisket/TensorVox/README.md

 ## Supported architectures

-TensorVox supports models from four repos.
+TensorVox supports several models by various authors

+### Current-gen models
+These are models under active development by their authors and support by me.
+These use the ONNX backend, with GPU support under DirectML
- - **VITS Evolution:** This is my fully upgraded version of VITS, with ONNX support
+ - **ZDisket/VITS Evolution:** This is my fully upgraded version of VITS
+ - **Supertone/[Supertonic](https://github.com/supertone-inc/supertonic) 2:** Supertone's small, fast model made for fast on-device inference

+More models are to be added soon.
+### Legacy models
+Compatibility for these models is kept but not maintained, as they're obsolete and have been superseded by newer ones.
+These run under the LibTorch and Tensorflow backends, supporting only CPU.
  - **jaywalnut310/VITS:** VITS, which is a fully E2E model.
 (Stressed IPA as phonemes) Export notebook: [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/drive/1BSGE5DQYweXBWrwPOmb6CRPUU8H5mBvb?usp=sharing)
  - **TensorFlowTTS**: FastSpeech2, Tacotron2, both char and phoneme based and Multi-Band MelGAN.
 Here's a Colab notebook demonstrating how to export the LJSpeech pretrained, char-based Tacotron2 model: [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/drive/1KLqZ1rkD4Enw7zpTgXGL6if7e5s0UeWa?usp=sharing)
  - **Coqui-TTS:** Tacotron2 (phoneme-based IPA) and Multi-Band MelGAN, after converting from PyTorch to Tensorflow.
 Here's a notebook showing how to export the LJSpeech DDC model: [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/drive/15CdGEAu_-KezV1XxwzVfQiFSm0tveBkC?usp=sharing)